liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 And the origin of this resentment was――

-"――The Witch of Envy, and the animosity towards demi-humans, including half-elves."
+Musica: \[――The Witch of Envy, and the animosity towards demi-humans, including half-elves.\]

 At the end of Petra's train of thought, it was none other than Musica who brought it to a close.